kiranshila/Doplarr/README.md

 #### Why are the commands greyed out?

-Due to how slash command permissions work in Discord, every user that intends to use the bot must have the assigned role you created.
+If you are using role-gating, due to how slash command permissions work in Discord, every user that intends to use the bot must have the assigned role you created.
 That _includes_ the server owner/admins.
 Make sure that you assigned the role to yourself and the role ID you copied is correct.